What are you looking for?

 Duke of Ed National CEO, Peter Kaye AM ESM, says “The Duke of Ed has long recognised the importance of Voluntary Service in shaping resilient, compassionate, and community-minded young people.
 Hence, Duke 4Volunteering is an exciting next step to connect young Australians with purpose-driven charities and not-for-profits, expanding on our other partnership categories: Duke 4Sport, Duke of Ed Employer and Tertiary Partnerships.”

 In launching this week, we’re thrilled to welcome our first Duke 4Volunteering Partner, Red Cross Lifeblood!
-A national leader in life-saving healthcare, Lifeblood has created a dedicated 13-week program for young people working toward their Duke of Ed Level.
+A national leader in life-saving healthcare, Lifeblood has created a dedicated 13-week program for young people 16 years and over, working toward their Duke of Ed Level.

 “Having completed all Duke of Ed Levels through school, I know just how great the Framework is for young people.
 For Australian Red Cross Lifeblood to be chosen as the inaugural National Partner for the Duke of Ed’s first ever Duke 4Volunteering channel is an exciting partnership for us to be part of.
 We look forward to seeing many Duke of Ed Framework Users volunteering across our centres soon.”
 (Cath Stone - Executive Director Donor Experience, Australian Red Cross Lifeblood)